EPIC-guide/epic-guide.github.io/_tools/compute_storage.md

 Follow the same steps as setting it up on your personal machine *BUT*:
 - If you are downloading the pre-requisites to your local home folder, consider creating a folder that you can add to your path such as `mkdir -p ~/.local/bin` and move the pre-requisites in there with `mv ./<prereq> ~/.local/bin/<prereq>`, where `<prereq>` can be `kubectl`, `runai`, or `helm`.

-For docker on the other hand, if you have reserved your own machine make sure to download docker as root or a sudo user.
+- For docker on the other hand, if you have reserved your own machine make sure to download docker as root or a sudo user.
 If you also want your user to have docker access add yourself to the docker group with `usermod -aG docker <your-username>`.
 Double-check you've been added with `getent group <group-name>` or `groups <group-name>`, where `<group-name>` is `docker`.
-Once you've done this, you will have to reboot the machine with `sudo reboot`, which should take around 1 minute.
+Once you've done this, you will have to reboot the machine with `sudo reboot` or the "Power Cycle" option in the portal *My Servers > List Server* section, which should take around 1 minute.
 If interaction seems laggy after the reboot, re-reboot.
-As IC-IT once told me: *"never underestimate the power of a boot"*.
+As IC-IT once told us: *"never underestimate the power of a boot"*.

 ### Usage
 There are two session modes to submit a job to RunAI.
 These are (1) training and (2) interactive [schedules](https://docs.run.ai/Researcher/scheduling/the-runai-scheduler/).